The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

-\begin{defin}Let $R$ be a chain of rational curves over $k$ and $R_1,\ldots,R_k$ its irreducible components.
-A strictly standard vector bundle $\mt E$ of rank $r$ over $R$ is called \emph{admissible}, if one of the following equivalent conditions (see \cite[Lemma 2]{NS} or \cite[Lemma 3.3]{K}) holds: \begin{itemize} \item $h^0(R,\mathcal E(-x_0))=\sum \deg\mathcal E_{R_i}=\deg \mt E$, \item $H^0(R,\mathcal E(-x_0-x_k))=0$, \item $\mt E=\bigoplus_{i=1}^r\mt L_i$, where $\mt L_i$ is a line bundle of total degree $0$ or $1$ for $i=1,\ldots,r$. \end{itemize} \end{defin}
+\begin{defin}Let $R$ be a chain of rational curves over $k$ and $R_1,\ldots,R_m$ its irreducible components.
+A strictly standard vector bundle $\mt E$ of rank $r$ over $R$ is called \emph{admissible}, if one of the following equivalent conditions (see \cite[Lemma 2]{NS} or \cite[Lemma 3.3]{K}) holds: \begin{itemize} \item $h^0(R,\mathcal E(-x_0))=\sum \deg\mathcal E_{R_i}=\deg \mt E$, \item $H^0(R,\mathcal E(-x_0-x_m))=0$, \item $\mt E=\bigoplus_{j=1}^r\mt L_j$, where $\mt L_j$ is a line bundle of total degree $0$ or $1$ for $j=1,\ldots,r$. \end{itemize} \end{defin}

-\begin{defin} Let $C$ be a semistable curve $C$ over $k$.
-The subcurve of all the chains of rational curves will be called \emph{exceptional curve} and will be denoted with $C_{exc}$ and we set $\widetilde C:=C_{exc}^c$.
-A connected subcurve $R$ of $C_{exc}$ will be called \emph{maximal rational chain} if there is no rational chain $R'\subset C$ such that $R\subsetneq R'$. \end{defin}
+\begin{defin} Let $C$ be a semistable curve over $k$.
+A \emph{destabilizing chain} of $C$ is a subcurve of $C$, which is a rational chain intersecting the rest of the curve in exactly two points.
+The subcurve of all destabilizing chains will be called \emph{exceptional curve} and will be denoted with $C_{\text{exc}}$ and we set $\widetilde C:=C_{\text{exc}}^c$.
+A connected component of $C_{\text{exc}}$ will be called \emph{maximal destabilizing chain}. \end{defin}

-\begin{defin}Let $C$ be a semistable curve and $\mathcal E$ be a vector bundle of rank $r$ over $C$. $\mathcal E$ is \emph{(strictly) positive}, resp. \emph{strictly standard}, resp. \emph{admissible vector bundle} if the restriction to any rational chain is (strictly) positive, resp. strictly standard, resp. admissible.
-Let $C\rightarrow S$ be a family of semistable curves with a vector bundle $\mathcal E$ of relative rank $r$. $\mathcal E$ is called \emph{(strictly) positive}, resp. \emph{strictly standard}, resp. \emph{admissible vector bundle} if it is (strictly) positive, resp. strictly standard, resp. admissible for any geometric fiber. \end{defin}
+\begin{defin}Let $C$ be a semistable curve and $\mathcal E$ be a vector bundle of rank $r$ over $C$. $\mathcal E$ is \emph{(strictly) positive}, resp. \emph{strictly standard}, resp. \emph{admissible vector bundle} if the restriction to any destabilizing chain is (strictly) positive, resp. strictly standard, resp. admissible.
+Let $C\rightarrow S$ be a family of semistable curves with a vector bundle $\mathcal E$ of rank $r$. $\mathcal E$ is called \emph{(strictly) positive}, resp. \emph{strictly standard}, resp. \emph{admissible vector bundle} if it is (strictly) positive, resp. strictly standard, resp. admissible for any geometric fiber. \end{defin}

+\begin{rmk} Let $(C,\mt E)$ be a semistable curve with a vector bundle.
+We remark that if $\mt E$ satisfies one of the conditions above along one chain $R$, then it satisfies it for any subchain $R'\subset R$.
+In particular, it is enough to check the condition over the maximal destabilizing chains.